simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 The `sagemaker-training` library is needed for sagemaker to interface within the docker; the `SAGEMAKER_PROGRAM` environment variable tell sagemaker wich script need to be executed for the training.

+In this example the code parsed some fake hyperparameters and produced some fake chachpoints and tensorboard data.

+The default paths are:

+- `/opt/ml/output/data/`: the output data
+- `/opt/ml/output/tensorboard/`: the tensorboard
+- `/opt/ml/checkpoints/`: the checkpoints

+### Preparation of the data on s3

+The training job will download the model and the dataset from s3, so we need to make some bucket and upload what is needed.

+[#TODO need fixss]

 ### Push the Docker image to ECR

 Next you need to push it to an Amazon ECR repository, the docs for this step is [this](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html).

+[#TODO massi!]

 If the push was successful it should appear on the ECR web page like this: